libvips/php-vips/README.md

 See the [benchmarks at the official libvips website](http://www.vips.ecs.soton.ac.uk/index.php?title=Speed_and_Memory_Use).
+There's also a [vips-php-bench]( https://github.com/jcupitt/php-vips-bench) repository with benchmarks against imagick and gd.
 There's a handy blog post explaining [how libvips opens files](http://libvips.blogspot.co.uk/2012/06/how-libvips-opens-file.html) which gives some more background.